FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 # What's a CSS Reset?

-The goal of a **css reset** is to **inconsistencies amongst browsers** in things like default line heights, margins, and font sizes of headings.
+The goal of a **CSS reset** is to **inconsistencies amongst browsers** in things like default line heights, margins, and font sizes of headings.

 Reset styles are **intentionally very generic**.
 They are just meant to standardize how browsers display HTML elements before your start applying your custom styles.